MILVLG/twigvlm/README.md

 <!-- [[📖 Technical report]()\]&nbsp;&nbsp;&nbsp;&nbsp;[[🤗Huggingface]()\] -->

+This repository contains the official code of the [TwigVLM paper](https://arxiv.org/abs/2503.14075) (accepted by ICCV '25).
+TwigVLM is a simple yet effective framework that accelerates inference in large visual language models (LVLMs) by “growing” a lightweight twig block on top of an early layer of the base VLM.

+Compared with existing VLM acceleration methods purely based on visual token pruning, our TwigVLM not only enjoys better accuracy retention by employing a twig guided token pruning (TTP) strategy, but also yields higher generation speed by utilizing a self-speculative decoding (SSD) strategy.
+More specifically, the LLaVA-1.5-7B model with our TwigVLM can retain 96% of the original performance when 88.9% of visual tokens are pruned, and achieves a 154% improvement in generation speed, which establishes a new state-of-the-art in term of both accuracy retention and generation speed in the field of VLM acceleration.

 <p align="center" width="100%">
 <img src="./assets/fig1.png" alt="TwigVLM" style="width: 100%; min-width: 300px; display: block; margin: auto;">
 </p>

-This repository contains the official code of the [TwigVLM paper](https://arxiv.org/abs/2503.14075) (accepted by ICCV '25).
-TwigVLM is a simple yet framework to accelerate inference of large visual language models (LVLMs) by “growing” a lightweight twig block on top of an early layer of the base VLM.

-Compared with existing VLM acceleration methods purely based on visual token pruning, our TwigVLM not only enjoys better accuracy retention by employing a twig guided token pruning (TTP) strategy, but also yields higher generation speed by utilizing a self-speculative decoding (SSD) strategy.
-More specifically, the LLaVA-1.5-7B model with our TwigVLM can retain 96% of the original performance when 88.9% of visual tokens are pruned, and achieves a 154% improvement in generation speed, which establishes a new state-of-the-art in term of both accuracy retention and generation speed in the field of VLM acceleration.

 ## Table of Contents